huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_vip.md

 The following arguments are supported:

-* `region` - (Optional, ForceNew) The region in which to obtain the vip resource.
+* `region` - (Optional, ForceNew) The region in which to create the vip resource.
-    If omitted, the provider-level region will work as default.
+    If omitted, the provider-level region will be used.

 * `network_id` - (Required, ForceNew) Specifies the ID of the network to which the vip belongs.